Clinics and Field Placements

-Work focuses solely upon constitutional issues and the defense of individual freedoms.
+Work focuses solely on constitutional issues and the defense of individual freedoms.

 Represent and assist Montana State University-Bozeman students with legal issues in a variety of disciplines, including landlord-tenant, family, criminal defense, immigration, business and non-profit, negotiations, and mediation.

 Represent University of Montana students in civil and minor criminal defense matters.

 Represent indigent criminal defendants in federal court.

 Work with a U.S. District Court Judge or Magistrate Judge on cases pending in federal court in Missoula.

 Prosecute traffic and other misdemeanor offenses in the Missoula Municipal Court.

-Work on on felony cases and Dependent and Neglect Proceedings, assist with land-use litigation, appear in court, communicate and negotiate with opposing counsel and pro se defendants, work with county departments, interview witnesses, perform legal research, draft motions.
+Work on felony cases and Dependent and Neglect Proceedings, assist with land-use litigation, appear in court, communicate and negotiate with opposing counsel and pro se defendants, work with county departments, interview witnesses, perform legal research, draft motions.